This startup almost convinced me to get Botox

 That’s not all I could fix.

 He points to the area below my eyes, where there are some light depressions.
 This is normal for people as they age, he explains, but he could perk that area back up with filler, just above my cheeks—a procedure he claims to have perfected.
-“No one will no know, but everyone will notice,” he smiles.
+“No one will know, but everyone will notice,” he smiles.

 I know well enough that I am not ready for fillers, but I’m considering the Botox—something I never thought I would do.
 EverBody has something called “Baby Botox,” which Taylor tells me is a light sprinkling of Botox around the forehead (at the ripe age of 23, she’s already gotten this treatment and assures me it’s not too bad).
 I text several people to see if I should do it.
 Several of my friends advise me against it, arguing that once I start, I won’t be able to stop.
 Another thinks I should try it, but that I should go somewhere with reviews.
 “I wouldn’t get a procedure done anywhere other than a dermatologist office, by a dermatologist,” a third friend says.
 So far, none of my friends have had any cosmetic procedures—but many have talked about doing one.

 At a dinner party after our interview, Twist admitted that she was a little conflicted about the consequences of launching this company.
 Cosmetic procedures can make people feel more confident about their appearance, but they also feed into unrealistic beauty standards.
 She started the company in part because she used these services and wanted a better, less stigmatized experience for herself.
 But the idea that we could all look a little more perfect is a nagging one.
-It can wear on a person, even one not inclined towards cosmetic procedures.
+It can wear on a person, even one not inclined toward cosmetic procedures.

 Rebranding injectables for everyone

-The global medical spa business is on the rise: it was worth $12 billion in 2018 and is expected to reach $34 billion by 2026, according to Grandview Research, in part due to disposable income and the rise of wellness tourism, a trend where people travel for everything from meditation to yoga to facials.
+The global medical spa business is on the rise: It was worth $12 billion in 2018 and is expected to reach $34 billion by 2026, according to Grand View Research, in part due to disposable income and the rise of wellness tourism, a trend where people travel for everything from meditation to yoga to facials.
 Perhaps not surprisingly, North America, home to many of the most famous people who have gone under the knife, is dominating the industry in terms of sales.

 Along with EverBody, startups are popping up to take advantage of increasing demand.
-Three years ago, Los Angeles-based Alchemy 43 launched a pastel-colored clinic that tried to make injectables seem as normal as getting a blow out.
-The company has opened five millennial pink locations, most of which are in and around Los Angeles.
-Others like, Skin Laundry and Kate Somerville, are making names for themselves as purveyors of high tech facials.
+Three years ago, Los Angeles-based Alchemy 43 launched a pastel-colored clinic that tried to make injectables seem as normal as getting a blowout.
+The company has opened five millennial pink locations, most of which are in or around Los Angeles.
+Others businesses, such as Skin Laundry and Kate Somerville, are making names for themselves as purveyors of high-tech facials.

 But unlike these competitors, Twist designed EverBody’s branding to be neutral, with an ivy green as the dominant color, so it feels open to men, women, and those who don’t identify within a gender binary.